Addictions and Mental Health

 Distance Education

-This course educates students about drug and alcohol use and the abuse of various substances in the body and how it affects ones behaviour.
-An introduction to the science of Pharmacology is included and students will study a number of drugs such as: alcohol, nicotine, prescription drugs, hallucinogens, cocaine, narcotics, and marijuana, inhalants, and steroids.
+This course educates students about drug and alcohol use and the abuse of various substances in the body and how it affects one's behaviour.
+An introduction to the science of Pharmacology is included and students will study a few drugs such as: alcohol, nicotine, prescription drugs, hallucinogens, cocaine, narcotics, marijuana, inhalants, and steroids.
 They will also examine concepts of clinical practice and program design and learn how and when to apply them.

 This course is part of a complete program of study, individual course registration is not available.